 As a communications director for the committee and for Sen. Inhofe, Matt built an award-winning online communications presence – using both traditional and emerging media platforms – on environment, energy, transportation and defense issues.
 Since 2013, Matt has worked as a consultant to pro-energy groups, including Energy In Depth, the Center for Regulatory Solutions and Divestment Facts.
 In 2016, after more than a decade in Washington, D.C., Matt and his family returned to Colorado, where he is now based.

-Aileen is a Denver-based writer and consultant.
-She has worked in Asia and the United States in the news, technology, and energy sectors.
+Elena is a Denver-based writer and consultant.
+She previously worked in New York and Washington, DC first in news media and later in the energy sector.